AStrizh/databento_toolkit/README.md

 ## Future Enhancements

-- **Symbol and Date Flexibility:**
-  Extend support for downloading and processing other futures symbols (e.g., GC for gold or ES for S&P 500).
+- **More Symbols:**
+    Support for metals and forex futures.
 - **Pretty Print Option:**
     Currently, decoded times are in Unix time and prices are in integers with no decimals.
+- **Improved User Interface:** Low priority
 - **Other Data Sets:**
     Databento gives to option to download data from different sources in many different formats (including tick data).

-    Low priority.
+    Very Low priority.
-- **A Graphical User Interface:**
-  Very low priority

 ---

 ## Troubleshooting